Monster Energy Supercross 3 Nintendo Switch Review: New features, multiplayer and gameplay

 The only official game based on the Monster Energy Supercross dirt-biking event will be revving its way onto the Nintendo Switch on 4th February 2020.

-Interestingly, this isn’t the first Monster Energy Supercross game to land onto the Switch, the past two games of the series also made it onto the Switch, but this game looks set to top all the past releases.NOW WATCH BELOW: Check out the best free mobile games of the month!
+Interestingly, this isn’t the first Monster Energy Supercross game to land onto the Switch, the past two games of the series also made it onto the Switch, but this game looks set to top all the past releases.NOW WATCH BELOW: What's going on in the world of mobile gaming?!